ai-tldr.devReal-time AI trackerpomegra.ioAI stock market analysis - autonomous investment agents. Cold logic. No emotions.

 Enhancing Engagement and Immersion

 One of the most significant impacts of wearables in education is their ability to boost student engagement and provide immersive learning experiences.
-Augmented Reality (AR) and Virtual Reality (VR) headsets, for instance, can transport students to historical events, inside the human body, or even to distant galaxies, making abstract concepts tangible and memorable.
+Augmented Reality (AR) and Virtual Reality (VR) headsets can transport students to historical events, inside the human body, or even to distant galaxies, making abstract concepts tangible and memorable.

 Key applications include: